-Roche research in infectious diseases addresses areas of high unmet medical need and aims at revolutionizing treatment paradigms.
+Roche research in infectious diseases addresses areas of high unmet medical need and aims at revolutionising treatment paradigms.

 Infectious diseases caused by viral or bacterial pathogens are a major cause of death and morbidity worldwide and constitute an ever growing medical need.
 Developing countries are strongly affected, but the Western World and East Asia are also facing considerable healthcare challenges in this area.

-Roche focuses on discovery, research and development of new anti-infective agents, targeting both the pathogen as well as the host immune defenses.
-In this, we build on an industry-leading technology platform and on a rich legacy of research in this field, which produced some outstanding therapeutics throughout Roche history.
+Roche focuses on discovery, research and development of new anti-infective agents, targeting both the pathogen as well as the host immune defences.
+In this, we build on an industry-leading technology platform and on a rich legacy of research in this field, which produced some outstanding therapeutics throughout Roche's history.

 Chronic Hepatitis B Infection